 Visit Annapurna and Machhapuchhre Base Camp.

-Visit the Gurung tribe to gain insight on culture and lifestyle.
+Visit the Gurung tribe to gain insight into culture and lifestyle.

 360 ° views of Annapurna Chain and other peaks above 7000 meters.